worgon12/Multicoin-Faucet/README.md

 **_Install SSL Certificates_**

-If you want to add a SSL-certificate I recommend you using certbot: https://certbot.eff.org/ You should install the certificate before the Faucet installation.
-Just follow the installation guides on the website.
+If you want to add a SSL-certificate I recommend you using certbot: https://certbot.eff.org/

+You should install the certificate before the Faucet installation.
+Just follow the installation guide on the website.